microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.code_ids``
 ~~~~~~~~~~~~~~~~~~

-Versions of the code allowed to join the current network on :doc:`SGX <../operations/platforms/sgx>`, or measurement of the initial VM pages on :doc:`SNP <../operations/platforms/snp>`.
+Versions of the code allowed to join the current network on :doc:`SGX <../operations/platforms/sgx>`.

 **Key** MRENCLAVE, represented as a base64 string.